 Chrysanthemums need lots of nutrients to thrive -- be sure to fertilize monthly with a balanced formula.
 Once flower buds emerge, chrysanthemums don’t need to be fertilized anymore.

-Indoor Apartment Gardens: Easy Plants + Herbs for Your Indoor Garden
+Indoor Apartment Gardening: Easy Plants + Herbs for Your Indoor Garden

 Apartments with lots of plants have become exceptionally popular on social media.
 We’ve all seen the pictures: crisp white bedrooms canopied with lush green leaves, sunlight spilling through huge windows onto a floor crowded with pots, kitchens with a tangle of vines and utensils hanging overhead.
 Veritable jungles within the concrete jungle.